 Where to Stay with Kids in Washington, DC

 DC is loaded with hotels, hostels, and Airbnbs ready to handle any (and all) of your accommodation needs.
 Whether you’re looking for a romantic spot to stay with your honey or a comfortable hotel to enjoy with the family, DC has it all.

 Here are a few of my top recommendations on where to stay in DC:

 - Budget-friendly.
 Crowne Plaza Crystal City is a terrific lodging option that won’t break the bank.
-Located just across the river, you’re just a short metro ride away from downtown DC.
-Rooms start at $110 per night and the hotel offers free airport transportation.
+Located just across the river, you’re just a short metro ride from downtown DC.
+Rooms cost $110 per night, and the hotel offers free airport transportation.